FanX uses blockchain technology to reward livestreamers

 FanX promises that the next version of its dApp will further extend this functionality.

-“In the 2.0 version of the dApp, which will be launched later this year, users can then use the tokens to purchase personalized and unique social engagement with their favorite live broadcasters in the form of digital content and services or participate in activities and events on a community level, such as games, concerts, meetups, and more,” Shen said.
+“In the 2.0 version of the dApp, which will be launched later this year, users can then use the tokens to purchase personalized and unique social engagement with their favorite live broadcasters in the form of digital content and services, or participate in activities and events on a community level, such as games, concerts, meetups, and more,” Shen said.

 FanX is, however, set up more like a nonprofit organization than a for-profit company.